littlezaide/BurntcoatHead/matrix/3_geology_of_the_bay.md

 - Effect of erosion on the area, “active cliffs”

 Before Fundy was formed, 250 million years ago, the world's continents were all joined into one landmass, called *Pangaea*.
 When Pangaea began to split apart, the area where Fundy is now started to sink, creating a very deep fissure.
-Water-borne and wind-borne dunes filled in the fissure, forming the reddish sandstone that is now eroding.
+The dunes that were created around the coastal areas of the fissure gradually turned into the red sandstone that we see today.

+Water filled in the bay just 9000 years ago.
+Before that, you could keep your socks dry when walking from Parrsboro to Kentville.

 - Flowerpot formation